 The Behavioral Health Division (BHD) provides services in the following areas:

 A. Confidential Mental Health Care includes evaluation, consultation, treatment, and/or referral services, and is offered to facilitate improved personal, interpersonal, and occupational functioning of employees and their eligible family members.

 1. Services are voluntary in nature and confidential as required by Sections 611.001-611.008 of the Texas Health & Safety Code, with exceptions as provided by law (e.g., the abuse of children, the handicapped, or the elderly, which would require mandatory reporting) and by policy (i.e., danger to self or others, which allows action to protect the individual or others).

 2. No information regarding any service, including the fact that a service was provided, may be released to any HCSO employee or family member without written authorization from the employee.

-2. Referral is currently MANDATORY for classified personnel who have been involved directly in an officer-involved shooting, and once every two years for personnel assigned to select, high-exposure assignments.
+2. Referral is currently MANDATORY for classified personnel who have been involved directly in a use of force resulting in death or serious bodily injury, and once every two years for personnel assigned to select, high-exposure assignments.

 Employees’ assigned to specific units or divisions, prior to their transfer, are mandated to attend a wellness check.
 Assignment to CAC, Homicide, and VCU are the primary units of interest due to the involvement in harsh and traumatic events encountered.
 Other units may be required at the discretion of the Sheriff or his designee.
 This wellness check will be mandatory every two years thereafter.